opendiffy/diffy/QUICKSTART.md

 # Getting started
 ## Running the example
-The example.sh script included here builds and launches example servers as well as a diffy instance.
-Verify that the following ports are available (9000, 9100, 9200, 8880, 8881, & 8888) and run `./example/run.sh start`.
+The downstream.sh and example.sh script included here build and launche example servers as well as a diffy instance.
+1. Verify that ports 9000, 9100, 9200 are available and run `./example/downstream.sh`.
+2. You have just built and deployed candidate(localhost:9000), primary(localhost:9100) and secondary(localhost:9200).
+3. Now open another terminal and prepare to deploy Diffy.
+4. Verify that the ports 8880 and 8888 are available and run `./example/run.sh start`.
+5. You have just deployed Diffy UI(localhost:8888) and proxy(localhost:8880).

 Once your local Diffy instance is deployed, you send it a few requests by running `./example/traffic.sh`.